fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 This type of additional type security is always good to implement if you e.g. use data from external sources or use the value of a user input to access data in your code.
 But if you are sure that you only handle data that actually exists, then there is no one stopping you from using the first presented solution.

 Even though we are not using them in this course part, it is good to mention that a more type-strict way would be to use [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) objects, to which you can declare a type for both the key and the content.
-The Map's accessor function <i>get()</i> always returns a union of the declared value type and undefined, so TypeScript automatically requires you to perform validity checks on data retrieved from a map:
+The Map's accessor function *get()* always returns a union of the declared value type and undefined, so TypeScript automatically requires you to perform validity checks on data retrieved from a map:

 ```js
 interface State {